Homekeepr-Inc/documentation-scraper/headless-browser-scraper/rheem/rheem.md

   - Scrolls down and clicks the second accordion button to expand literature
   - Clicks the "Use and Care Instructions" link (opens literature page)
   - On the literature page, clicks "Use and Care Instructions" again to download the PDF
-- **Fallback**: If primary fails, searches DuckDuckGo for the model number on homedepot.com
+- **Fallback 1**: If primary fails, searches DuckDuckGo for the model number on homedepot.com
   - Navigates to the product page
   - Verifies the model number is present in the page content
   - Clicks "Product Details" to expand the section
-  - Clicks the "Use and Care Manual" link to download the PDF
+  - Clicks the "Use and Care Manual" link to download the PDF.
+If the click is intercepted, it navigates to the href directly.
+- **Fallback 2**: If homedepot.com fails, searches DuckDuckGo for the model number on supplyhouse.com
+  - Navigates to the product page
+  - Verifies the model number is present in the page content
+  - Clicks the link to the user manual to download the PDF.

 ## Usage
 Run the scraper directly: